-A medical abortion can be performed with Mifepristone and Misoprostol in succession or with Misoprostol alone.
-This page details information about the combination of mifepristone and Misoprostol for an abortion with pills.
+A medication abortion can be performed with Mifepristone and Misoprostol in succession or with Misoprostol alone.
+This page details information about the combination of Mifepristone and Misoprostol for an abortion with pills.
 If you can only access Misoprostol, please see this guide.

 To confirm that this method is safe for you, we recommend reading the previous section about contraindications for using abortion pills.
 If you are not sure that this procedure is a good option for you, contact us.

 Mifepristone and Misoprostol Dosage